-After surgery and a difficult stretch of chemo, his daughter Leah is doing well today.
-But in order to be a source of support for a daughter fighting for her life, let alone persevering through the heart-wrenching experience as a parent, Devon drew on that inner strength given to him by his parents.
+After surgery and a difficult stretch of chemo, she is doing well today.
+But in order to be a source of support for a daughter fighting for her life, let alone persevering through a heart-wrenching experience as a parent, Devon drew on that inner strength his parents gave to him.
 I identified 5 things they did that helped to instill that power.
-If you apply these 5 things you will create an inner strength in your kids.
+If you apply these 5 things, you will create an inner strength in your kids.Kids need a source of stability in their lives, and most of that depends on their parents.

-One of the most painful things in Devon Still’s life was his parent’s divorce.
+One of the most painful things in Devon Still’s life was his parents’ divorce.
 However, one of the things that saved him from the pitfalls of growing up in a rough place with parents that split was that his parents were a constant presence.
-His mom and dad invested in him with both their time and their money.
+His mom and dad invested in him with their time and their money.
 Be there for your kids.
 Carve out time to play and have fun, but it is especially important to be there when times are hard.
-Kids need a source of stability in their lives and most of that depends on the parents.
-The best way to do that is to be a consistent and powerful presence, physically and mentally.Kids need a source of stability in their lives and most of that depends on the parents.
+Kids need a source of stability in their lives, and most of that depends on their parents.
+The best way to do that is to be a consistent and powerful presence, physically and mentally.

-2. Discipline Them
+2. Discipline them.

 When Devon and his siblings stepped out of line, they were disciplined, especially by their father.
 Having clear boundaries and holding them when they are violated gives kids greater confidence.
 Again, it makes their world seem more secure.
 Being disciplined, when done with love, will give your kids greater self-discipline in the future.
 Being inconsistent or lacking borders will make a child feel like a helium balloon blowing the breeze.

-3. Give Them Responsibility
+3. Give them responsibility.

-4. Shield Them
+4. Shield them.

 Having grown up in a tough neighborhood, Devon’s parents knew there were things happening all around him that he wasn’t prepared to deal with, physically and emotionally.
 So they made him stay inside the house immediately after school.
-Protect your hearts and minds from subjects they aren’t ready for.
-Experiencing adult content before they have the maturity to make sense of it can cause confusion, instability, and in some cases, shame.
+Protect your kids’ hearts and minds from subjects they aren’t ready for.
+Experiencing adult content before they have the maturity to make sense of it can cause confusion, instability, and, in some cases, shame.
 All of that can lead to a lack of confidence and a weakened sense of self.

-When Devon was a child he stole a bike.
+When Devon was a child, he stole a bike.
 The school ended up calling the police.
-Devon’s father took him to the police station where he spent the entire day in a jail cell.
+Devon’s father took him to the police station, where he spent the entire day in a jail cell.
 That day changed him forever.
 He never stole anything again.
 When our kids are young, allowing them to feel the consequences and pain of their actions enables them to make better decisions for the future.

-Bonus: Nurture Their Faith
+Bonus: Nurture their faith.

-What has made you strong in your life?
+Sound off: What has made you strong in your life?